You think you know where you’re going but you’re not going anywhere.

 We seem to have forgotten that we live in the 21st century and that we are actively working to end our world.
 We pretend that we can continue to evolve in classical Hegelian fashion from thesis (Modernism) to antithesis (Postmodernism) to synthesis (Metamodernism) but that evolution assumes that the paradigm of progress is still progressing gently up its incline of innovation and toward some partial perfection.
 When—who thinks like that anymore?

-This train has gone off the rails.
+Because the train has indeed gone off the rails.
 The train has become a bear and we are caged inside the belly of this beast as it cavorts towards the cliff.
-The end is more than nigh, it’s a daily nightmare.
-And the nigthmares keep getting darker.
+The end is more than nigh, it’s our daily nightmare.
+And the nightmares keep getting darker.

 But what you see is not what you get.

-This is the apocalypse.
-We are the gnostics.
-The end is a beginning.
-The eye is a hook that’s hooked us.
+Because this is the apocalypse, people.
+We are watching our world come undone around us one extreme weather event—one autocratic power grab, one dystopian technology—at a time.
+We must see with new eyes and listen with new ears.
+As in—the end is a beginning—the eye is a hook that’s hooked us—to come unhooked you need to separate from the beast that eats from inside out—the internet, the AI, the economy that fuels them.
 The coming dead pray for the imminent ending of our systems of control and our endless diarrhea of plastic and the chokehold of our bureaucracies and the blindness—the constant blindness of all and every—because the eye is a hook and it’s been hooked.

-To find the Real, let go of realism.
-Objectivity matters and activism matters but the problem we face is larger.
-We are suffering from a parasite that eats reality and excretes fantasy.
-The body politic has turned sick from a blinding fear of what terrors it is unleashing upon tomorrow even as tomorrow is flying up to meet today as we barrel over the cliff.
+Instead, we need to find the Real and to find the Real, we let go realism, surrealism, sincerity, or irony.
+This is not a movement proclaiming some specific technique, it is a movement proclaiming solidarity with itself at a time when objectivity matters and activism matters and the end of the world matters most of all.
+And we need to be preparing for it even as we’re also fighting the forces that are bringing it about.
+Because we are suffering from a parasite that eats reality and excretes fantasy.
+The body politic has turned sick from a blinding fear of what terrors it is unleashing upon tomorrow even as tomorrow is flying up to meet today even as we barrel over the cliff.

 This reality parasite is an algorithm.
 It’s a cancer of screens.
 It’s greed and complacency.
 But also the delusion of the artistic and intellectual class that we’re still living in the world of the 20th century and all its rules and hopes and possibilities when we’re already dead.
 We just don’t know it yet.